 Upgrade Your Cream To A Facial Oil

-We understand that the idea of applying a face oil may feel counterintuitive when dealing with subclinical acne, but in actuality is quite the contrary.
+We understand that the idea of applying a face oil may feel counterintuitive when dealing with subclinical acne, but in actuality this is one of the best things you can do for your skin.
 Don’t let the (totally false) oil-free propaganda fool you.
 To be fair, the oil-free trend was in response to companies using highly-refined, cheap oils (canola, mineral oil, etc.) that clog pores.
 However, high-quality facial oils using skin compatible ingredients like jojoba, which are non-pore clogging and closely resemble the sebum our own skin produces, are nature’s perfect moisturizer.
-These oils help to dissolve the congestion that can clog our pores.
+These oils help to replenish moisture and make excess oil a thing of the past.
 Plus, they don’t contain cheap fillers found in synthetic creams.
-Therefore, by using a facial oil you avoid exposing your skin to ingredients that irritate and clog pores, not to mention harsh preservatives that can harm the healthy bacteria living on your skin.
-Facial oils using nutrient-rich oils that contain vitamins, antioxidants and anti-inflammatory properties help to foster healthy skin function and break the cycle of subclinical acne.
-Explore our facial serums here.
+Therefore, by using a facial oil you avoid exposing your skin to ingredients that can potentially irritate and clog pores, not to mention harsh preservatives that can harm the healthy bacteria living on your skin.
+Facial oils made with nutrient-rich plant oils that contain vitamins, antioxidants and skin beautifying properties that may help to break the vicious cycle of subclinical acne.

 Some people are born with great skin (thanks to genetics) and some people have to work for it.
-Luckily for the rest of us, mother nature created clay, a powerful skincare ingredient that acts as a natural extraction tool, absorbing excess oil, debris and bacteria from the skin, without harm to your pores.
-Masking weekly with a clay-based mask, such as our clarifying Detox mask (and consistently) will help to keep your pores clear and prevent subclinical acne.
-We recommend masking at least 1-2x per week for optimal results.
+Luckily for all of us who have to put in the work, mother nature created clay, a powerful skincare ingredient that acts as a natural extraction tool, absorbing excess oil, debris and impurities from the skin, without harm to your pores.
+Masking weekly with a clay-based mask, such as our clarifying Detox mask (and consistently) helps to decrease the appearance of blemishes and pores.
+We recommend masking at least 1-2x per week for best results.

-Weekly exfoliation is essential to preventing pores from becoming clogged.
+Weekly exfoliation helps to prevent your pores from becoming clogged.
 Exfoliate like a pro by placing a warm, damp towel over your face for a minute before exfoliating.
 This helps to loosen the hardened oil and debris clogging pores and allows your exfoliant to work better.
-When dealing with active subclinical acne, you want to avoid aggressively scrubbing your skin.
+When dealing with active subclinical acne, we recommend avoiding aggressively scrubbing your skin.
 A natural way to exfoliate without scrubbing is to use honey and yogurt as facial masks.
-Yogurt is a natural way to exfoliate your skin as it contains lactic acid, which helps to dissolve dead skin cells and soften skin.
-Honey is another natural exfoliator and contains antibacterial and anti-fungal properties.
+Yogurt is a natural way to exfoliate your skin as it contains lactic acid, which helps to dissolve dead skin and leaves it feeling baby soft.
+Honey is another natural exfoliator that contains a wealth of skin beautifying properties.
 Use each ingredient as a mask on separate days, at least 1x per week, and leave on for 30 minutes.
 It’s best to use these kinds of masks before a shower or bath for ease of clean up.
-Once you have your subclinical acne under control, you can resume manual exfoliation.

-What you eat affects your health, which means that it also shows up on your skin.
+Your diet can affect your health and skin.
 Eating processed and high glycemic (sugary) foods can cause a domino effect of reactions within the body that can cause excess oil production and skin imbalances that lead to clogged pores and forehead bumps.
 This is why it’s so important to eat a healthy diet rich in organic, whole foods such as fresh fruits and vegetables.
 A simple trick to making sure you’re eating healthy is to avoid buying packaged foods and sticking to the outer aisles of your grocery store, where they keep unprocessed food — helping you avoid temptation.
-We recommend reading up on the basics of an anti-inflammatory diet to help you choose foods that support your skin health.
+We recommend reading up on the basics of an anti-inflammatory diet to help you choose foods that support your skin.

-Every step of your skincare routine should support your skin health.
+Every step of your skincare routine should support your skin’s needs.
 This helps to create an environment in which acne has a hard time thriving in.
-Contrary to what the highly-marketed acne systems want you to believe, you should not bombard your skin with a routine where every product contains harsh ingredients (like benzoyl peroxide) that strip your skin, causing it to dry and peel.
+Contrary to what the highly-marketed acne systems want you to believe, you should not bombard your skin with a routine where every product contains harsh ingredients (like benzoyl peroxide) that can strip your skin, causing it to dry and peel.
 This forces your skin into a viscous cycle of ups and downs that has no end in sight (that’s how these companies keep you coming back).
-Instead opt for gentle, acne-fighting ingredients.
+Instead opt for gentle, blemish-fighting ingredients.

 Black Cumin Seed Oil

-Curcumin is the active compound in turmeric that’s been shown to have antibacterial and anti-inflammatory properties that make it an effective natural treatment for clogged pores and acne. *2
+Curcumin is the active compound in turmeric that’s been shown to have a number of skin beautifying benefits that make it an effective and natural option for reducing the look of blemishes and clogged pores. *2

 Bakuchiol (AKA Nature’s Retinol)

-Bakuchiol contains anti-inflammatory and anti-bacterial proprieties that make it a great alternative treatment for subclinical acne.
-One clinical study conducted demonstrated that 1% bakuchiol applied twice daily reduced acne by 57% after only 6 weeks. *3
+Bakuchiol contains skin beneficial proprieties that make it a viable alternative to retinol.
+One clinical study conducted demonstrated that 1% bakuchiol applied twice daily visibly reduced blemishes by 57% after only 6 weeks. *3

 Pure Aloe Vera From A Fresh Plant

 Before you rush off to the store to purchase a bottle of aloe, know that it won’t have the same skin benefits as fresh aloe.
 Investing in an aloe plant and trimming fresh cuttings as needed is the best way to reap the benefits.
-Aloe vera contains a wealth of nutrients and organic compounds called anthraquinones, which are antiviral, antibacterial and anti-fungal, making aloe vera extremely beneficial for subclinical acne.
+Aloe vera contains a wealth of nutrients and organic compounds called anthraquinones, which help to minimize the look of blemishes and redness, making aloe vera a beneficial ingredient for subclinical acne.
 Apply to skin at night and rinse off in the morning for happy skin.

-Topical application of live probiotics, founds in plain yogurt, balance the healthy bacteria on your skin, supporting healthy skin function.
-Yogurt also contains lactic acid which helps to gently exfoliate and clear pores.
+Topical application of live probiotics, founds in plain yogurt, support healthy-looking skin.
+Yogurt also contains lactic acid which helps to gently exfoliate and clean pores.

 Jojoba oil is a desert island ingredient for any skincare enthusiast.
 This jack of all trades does it all (and so well).
 Jojoba oil can be used as an oil cleanser to decongest pores and doubles as your daily moisturizer.
-The main reason we recommend jojoba for subclinical acne is for it’s chemical structure, which is almost identical to sebum (aka oil our skin produces), making it compatible with all skin types.
-Just apply a few drops and gently massage into skin, that’s all you need to turn your finicky complexion into a happy camper.
+The main reason we recommend jojoba for subclinical acne is for it’s chemical structure, which is almost identical to sebum (aka oil our skin produces), making it compatible with most skin.
+Apply a few drops and gently massage into skin, that’s all you need to turn your finicky complexion into a happy camper.

-Tamanu oil contains a unique combination of acne-busting components, including calophyllic acid, calophyllolide and lactone.
-These work in unison to manage subclinical acne due to their antibacterial, anti-inflammatory and antibiotic properties.
-Simply put, tamanu oil is a powerhouse acne-fighting ingredient provided by nature.
-The upside of using tamanu oil over conventional acne treatments is that it does not come with negative side-effects such as peeling, dry skin, photosensitivity or barrier damage.
+Tamanu oil contains calophyllic acid, calophyllolide and lactone.
+Simply put, tamanu oil is a powerhouse ingredient provided by nature.
+The upside of using tamanu oil over conventional acne products is that it does not come with negative side-effects such as peeling, dry skin or photosensitivity.

-The best way to get rid of these small forehead bumps is to prevent them from happening in the first place.
+The best way to visibly reduce these small forehead bumps is to try to keep them from popping up.
 As urgent as it may seem to find a topical solution to clear these stubborn small forehead pimples, its equally as important to make sure that you aren’t making matters worse by exposing your skin to (sneaky) acne-causing ingredients.